jeffreylanters/unity-entity-component-system/README.md

 	public override void OnInitialize () {

 		// Use the Register Systems method to register your systems to the controller
 		//  This can only be done during the initialization this.RegisterSystems (typeof(MyItemSystem));

-		// Use the Enable Systems method to enable any of your registered systems this.EnableSystems(typeof(MyItemSystem));
+		// EXAMPLE: Use the Enable Systems method to enable any of your registered systems this.EnableSystems(typeof(MyItemSystem));

-		// Use the Enable Systems method to disable any of your registered systems this.DisableSystems(typeof(MyItemSystem));
+		// EXAMPLE: Use the Enable Systems method to disable any of your registered systems this.DisableSystems(typeof(MyItemSystem));
 	}